 HOMONYMS are words that sound alike but have different meanings.
 Homophones are a type of homonym that also sound alike and have different meanings but have different spellings.

-HOMOGRAPHS are words that are spelled the same but have different meanings.
+HOMOGRAPHS are words that are spelt the same but have different meanings.
 Heteronyms are a type of homograph that is also spelled the same and have different meanings, but sound different.

 Idioms and Phrases: